Your company is ready to launch a new product. This is an exciting time for you and everyone else involved.

 Since Apple does this every year, their customers are always ready for the events.
 The speakers discuss how all the new products work and highlight the top features.

 When the product is available for purchase, customers know what to expect.

 Apple is an industry giant, so it’s not a bad idea for you to follow their lead and apply this strategy in your business.

 Add a video demonstration to your website

 Take advantage of videos as a marketing tool.
-I’m sure you’re using them in other areas of your business.
+We’re sure you’re using them in other areas of your business.
 Promoting a new product launch shouldn’t be an exception.

-Studies show 64% of customers make a purchase after seeing a branded video.
-More than half of marketing experts across the world say video content has the highest ROI compared to other content marketing strategies.
+Studies show that 64% of customers make a purchase after seeing a branded video.
+More than half of marketing experts worldwide say video content has the highest ROI compared to other content marketing strategies.

-Since your product isn’t available for purchase yet, you want to make sure your promotional campaigns are memorable.
+Since your product isn’t available for purchase yet, you want to ensure your promotional campaigns are memorable.

 Take a look at how Vantage Robotics uses this strategy to promote a new product on its website:

 They use video to demonstrate how the product works.